buildpacks/docs/content/docs/for-buildpack-authors/concepts/caching-strategies.md

 * `build` layers -- the directory will be accessible by subsequent buildpacks,
 * `cache` layers -- the directory will be included in the cache,
-* `launch` layers -- the directory will be included in the run image as a single layer,
+* `launch` layers -- the directory will be included in the final app image as a single layer,

 In this section we look at caching each layer type.